 Biotechnology is a field that focuses on the intersection of biology and technology.
 This has led to the discovery of a vast array of products meant to make our lives better.
 From the production of vaccines to genetic modifications, biotechnology touches almost every aspect of human life, and this provides exciting prospects for students studying biotechnology.
-According to a biotech executive recruiter, here are some steps to becoming a professional in the biotech industry.
+According to a biotech expert, here are some steps to becoming a professional in the biotech industry.

 Get the Right Class